tanmay6414/openinnovationai/README.md

 # Release process
 1. Each Application have its own Github Repository.
 2. I prefer to maintain 2 main branched one master and release/*.
 Master for dev to test and release/* for higher env.
-3. Devloper created a Pull request on feature branch.
+3. Developer created a Pull request on feature branch.
 4. Jenkins CI get trigger.
 5. Checkout from version control.
 6. Adding/updating required helm repo for pulling and pushing helm chart
 7. Building application binary.
 8. Execute compliance check and Unit test.
 9. Once this test passes we I am building my Dockerfile with **ci** tag on it and updating the docker image tag in helm values file.
 Also update the helm version by merging PR no and build name
-10. Package this updated chart and deploy the sample application on kubenrtes.
+10. Package this updated chart and deploy the sample application on Kubernetes.
 11. Installed required dependency application
 12. Execute integration test on whole application stack.
 13. Execute sonar test